simongravelle/nmrformd/docs/source/illustrations/bulk-water.rst

     process controlling the motion of the molecules.
-The scaling :math:`G_\text{inter} (t) \sim t^{-3/2}` has long been predicted, and analytical expressions have been proposed by Ayant et al. :cite:`ayantCalculDensitesSpectrales1975` and Hwang and Freed :cite:`hwangDynamicEffectsPair2008`, in the context of freely diffusing hard spheres,
+The scaling :math:`G_\text{inter} (t) \sim t^{-3/2}` has long been predicted, and analytical expressions have been proposed by Ayant et al. :cite:`ayantCalculDensitesSpectrales1975` and Hwang and Freed :cite:`hwangDynamicEffectsPair2008`, in the context of freely diffusing hard spheres.
     Following Ref :cite:`grivetNMRRelaxationParameters2005`, this expression is here referred to as a ADHF.